Ianmcmill/Rostock_Mini_Fanduct/README.md

 Modified fanduct to fit on Rostock Mini.

-For more information, read capotexl.de
+For more information, read https://capotexl.de/blog/2019/01/12/toolson-fanduct-v3-for-rostock-mini/

 This is published under CC BY-NC-SA 4.0